G-Core/product-documentation/documentation/cloud/virtual-instances/connect/connect-via-ssh/connect-to-your-instance-via-ssh.md

 6\.
 Confirm the password by entering it again, or leave the field empty and press **Enter**.
 You can find your key in the default directory or in the custom location you've specified during the key creation.

 7\.
 The public key will be saved in the .pub file.
-You need to add this public key to an instance as described in the [Add a public SSH key to the Customer Portal](https://gcore.com/docs/cloud/virtual-instances/connect/connect-to-your-instance-via-ssh#add-a-public-ssh-key-to-the-customer-portal) section.
+You need to add this public key to a VM as described in the [Add a public SSH key to the Customer Portal](https://gcore.com/docs/cloud/virtual-instances/connect/connect-to-your-instance-via-ssh#add-a-public-ssh-key-to-the-customer-portal) section.

 ### Windows Subsystem for Linux (WSL)

-You can use different distributions of Linux on Windows 11 to generate SSH keys and connect to the virtual instance.
+You can use different distributions of Linux on Windows 11 to generate SSH keys and connect to your VM.
 To do this, you need to have WSL installed on your device.

 <alert-element type="info" title="Info">